-Churchill was out of power at the time of his famous speech in Fulton, Missouri, in 1946, after the Labour Party’s landslide victories in the July 1945 election.
+Churchill was out of power at the time of his famous speech at Westminster College in Fulton, Missouri, in 1946, after the Labour Party’s landslide victories in the July 1945 election.
 Himself reelected, Churchill was a potent leader of the opposition in through 1951.

-Find out what Winston Churchill’s daughter-in-law Pamila Harriman felt was the true meaning of the speech
+Find out what Winston Churchill’s daughter-in-law Pamela Harriman felt was the true meaning of the speech.